bcrowe/cakephp-codesniffer-plugin/README.md

 ### MyCakePHP improvements (optional)

-* ELSE IF vs. ELSEIF detection (now in CakePHP)
-* Brackets required for if/elseif/else (now in CakePHP)
-* Missing whitespace before and after commas detected (now in CakePHP)
 * COMMENTS on correct indentation level (with its code)
 * Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example)